mstksg/inCode/copy/entries/dependent-haskell-2.md

     get = getList
 ~~~

-In practice, we usually don't write our own instances from scratch, and use
+In practice, we usually don't write our own instances from scratch.
+Instead,
-GHC's generics features to give us instances for free:
+we use GHC's generics features to give us instances for free:

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "data Weights" "instance (KnownNat i, KnownNat o) => Binary (Weights i o)"
 ~~~

 For simple types like `Weights`, which simply "contain" serializable things,
-the *binary* is smart enough to write your instances automatically!
+the *binary* library is smart enough to write your instances automatically for
+you!

 ### `Binary` for `Network`

-Writing `putNet` and `getNet` is pretty nice because the entire structure is
+Writing `putNet` and `getNet` to put/get `Network`s is pretty nice because the
-already known ahead of time, and we don't need to do any tricks with flags like
+entire structure is already known ahead of time, and we don't need to do any
-for lists.
+tricks with flags like for lists.

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "putNet ::"